Britain's FTSE rises as Reckitt rallies

 “Nevertheless, markets are in good spirit, partly because of reassuring comments from the PBoC that the depreciation may have largely run its course.”

-The only two FTSE 100 stocks in negative territory were precious metals mining companies Randgold and Fresnillo , as gold fell more than 2 percent.
+Only four FTSE 100 stocks were in negative territory.
+Two of those were precious metals mining companies Randgold and Fresnillo, as gold fell more than 2 percent.
 The rebound in stocks suggested more appetite for risk, pulling gold prices down from last week’s one-year high.
-(Additional reporting by Martinne Geller; Editing by Toby Chopra)